Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Phenomenological Analysis

-\item Another set of interesting observables are the spin-dependent asymmetries related to the lepton and the lepton-hadron forward-backward asymmetries, denoted by \( \overline{\mathcal{A}}_{\text{FBL}}^\ell \) and \( \overline{\mathcal{A}}_{\text{FBL}}^{\ell\Lambda} \), respectively, as shown in FIG. \ref{PrimeK}.
-As discussed in Eq.~(\ref{SLpolLHLHA}), these observables correspond to the difference between the two lepton spin configurations for a given polarization state.
-In the case of \( \overline{\mathcal{A}}_{\text{FBL}}^\ell \), there is no zero-crossing in either the SM or any of the NP scenarios.
-This is consistent with the SM result shown in FIG.~\ref{Longitudinal}, where the zero-crossing in \( \mathcal{A}_{FB}^\ell \) arises from the sum of the spin \( +\tfrac{1}{2} \) and \( -\tfrac{1}{2} \) contributions.
-Therefore, taking their difference—i.e., forming \( \overline{\mathcal{A}}_{FB}^\ell \)—eliminates the possibility of a zero-crossing.
-A similar behavior is observed for \( \overline{\mathcal{A}}_{FB}^{\ell\Lambda} \).
-These spin-dependent observables are particularly important, as they allow for a clean separation of the two helicity configurations in the SM for polarized leptons.
-Among the NP scenarios considered, scenario S1 shows the most pronounced deviation from the SM, making its effects more readily observable in these asymmetries compared to the other scenarios. \item In contrast to \( \hat{\mathcal{K}}_{2ccL} \), as shown in FIG.~\ref{Longitudinal}, the observable \( \overline{\mathcal{K}}_{2ccL} \) exhibits a zero-crossing.
+\item In contrast to \( \hat{\mathcal{K}}_{2ccL} \), as shown in FIG.~\ref{Longitudinal}, the observable \( \overline{\mathcal{K}}_{2ccL} \) exhibits a zero-crossing.
 This occurs because, in this case, the contributions from both spin helicity states enter with the same sign, leading to a cancellation at a specific value of \( q^2 \) within the SM.
 The position of this zero is particularly sensitive to NP contributions that modify the effective WCs \( C_9^{\text{eff}} \) and \( C_{10} \).
 Consequently, a precise measurement of the zero-crossing point in \( \overline{\mathcal{K}}_{2ccL} \) can serve as a powerful probe to distinguish between different NP scenarios. \item Significant NP effects are also observed in the angular coefficient \( \overline{\mathcal{K}}_{2ssL} \) and the hadron forward-backward asymmetry \( \overline{\mathcal{A}}_{\text{FBL}}^\Lambda \) within the low-\( q^2 \) region (\( 0.045 \leq q^2 \leq 8~\text{GeV}^2 \)).
-Once again, the largest deviation from the SM prediction occurs in scenario S1, where the observable decreases substantially when evaluated as the difference between spin helicity states for polarized leptons.

-\item In contrast to the aforementioned spin asymmetries, although NP effects are present in the angular coefficients \( \overline{\mathcal{K}}_{4sL} \) and \( \overline{\mathcal{K}}_{4scL} \), their magnitudes are suppressed by roughly an order compared to the leading observables.
+Once again, the largest deviation from the SM prediction occurs in scenario S1, where the observable decreases substantially when evaluated as the difference between spin helicity states for polarized leptons. \item In contrast to the aforementioned spin asymmetries, although NP effects are present in the angular coefficients \( \overline{\mathcal{K}}_{4sL} \) and \( \overline{\mathcal{K}}_{4scL} \), their magnitudes are suppressed by roughly an order compared to the leading observables.
 As a result, observing these effects experimentally would require significantly larger datasets, making their detection more challenging. \end{itemize}